-1. Sri Lankan Chicken Curry (Kukul Mas Mirisata)
+1. Sri Lankan Chicken Curry (Kukul Mas Curry)

-I think it’s safe to say that chicken curry is one of the most popular curries on the island.
+I think it’s safe to say that chicken curry (or kukul mas) is one of the most popular curries on the island.
 You will find it on the menu of every restaurant and on the table of every household.
+There are hundreds of ways to prepare kukul mas depending on the spices and other ingredients used, but kukul mas mirisata or a kukul mas maluwa recipe are pretty much permanent items in Sri Lankan cuisine.

 While many Sri Lankan curries are prepared with coconut milk which makes them fatty, chicken curry is cooked in water-based gravy.
 Chicken pieces always have bones in them; bone marrow gives an extra kick of flavor to the dish.
 Besides, back in the day, women would buy a whole chicken and use every part of it: boneless chicken breast was never an option.
 And so the tradition lives on.